blakeblackshear/frigate/docs/docs/guides/ha_network_storage.md

 1. Stop the Frigate addon
 2. Go to **Settings -> System -> Storage -> Add Network Storage**
 3. Name the share `frigate` (this is required)
+4. Choose type `media`
-4. Fill out the additional required info for your particular NAS
+5. Fill out the additional required info for your particular NAS
-5. Connect
+6. Connect
-6. Start the Frigate addon
+7. Start the Frigate addon